kartik-v/yii2-password/README.md

 2. It includes both server and client validation.
 3. This can work with the PasswordInput widget (described next) as per your needs.
 The strength validation routines for both are a bit different.
 The PasswordInput widget focuses on displaying the strength only, and does not restrict the user input in any way.

 > NOTE: The StrengthValidator does not validate if the password field is required.
-You need to use Yii's ```required``` operator for this.
+You need to use Yii's ```required``` rule for this.

 ### PasswordInput
 [```VIEW DEMO```](http://demos.krajee.com/password-details/password-input)